New Federal Regulations Provide for Pharmacies and Hospitals to Collect Unused Drugs

 Other Safe Disposal Options

-If a drug take-back opportunity is not available in your area, the following U.S. Food and Drug Administration (FDA) resources provide some disposal options and special disposal instructions to consider when throwing out expired, unwanted, or unused medicines:
+If a drug take-back opportunity is not available in your area, consider these disposal options and special instructions

 from the U.S. Food and Drug Administration (FDA) when throwing out expired, unwanted, or unused medicines.